 Adults primarily seek orthodontic treatment for cosmetic, corrective and restorative reasons.
 Because adult jawbones have stopped growing, the timing of when to see an orthodontist depends on desire, and in many cases the dental or medical necessity.

-• Can help prevent or improve periodontal problems
+• Prevented or improved periodontal problems

-• Improves function of teeth
+• Improved function of teeth

-• Improves self-confidence and self-esteem
+• Improved self-confidence and self-esteem

-• Improves oral health
+• Improved oral health